Local-global principle and integral Tate conjecture for certain varieties: Lawson homology and the filtrations on cohomology

-The morphism $V \to U$ induces a continuous map between topological groups $Z_0(V) \to Z_0(U)$.
-Denote by $K$ the kernal topological group.
-As a group, $K$ is generated by cycles of the form $a-b$, where $a, b$ are points in a fiber of $V \to U$.
-Note that $I(V)=I(U)$.
-Thus we have a fibration sequence of topological groups:
+The morphism $p: V \to U$ induces a continuous surjective map between topological groups $p_*: Z_0(V) \to Z_0(U)$.
+Denote by $K$ the kernel topological group.
+As a group, $K$ is generated by elements of the form $(a-b)$, where $a, b$ are points in the same fiber of $V \to U$.
+It follows that the group $\pi_0(K)$ is generated by classes of the form $[a-b]$ for $a, b$ as above.